yupan-ms/TDDCSharp/ch08gpt/meta-prompt.md

 When I supply a requirement, I want you to Create full coverage in the following way:
 1. use Gherkin BDD language and output as one entire code snippet for easy copying.
 2. Provide positive and negative scenarios.
-3. Ensure all common steps you create are added as a Gherkin 'Background'
+3. Ensure all common steps you create are added as a Gherkin 'Background'.
-4. Ensure 'Background' is provided only once and is placed after the user Story and before the scenarios
+4. Ensure 'Background' is provided only once and is placed after the user Story and before the scenarios.
-5. Ensure all variables used are created as a Gherkin 'Scenario Outline'
+5. Ensure all variables used are created as a Gherkin 'Scenario Outline'.
 6. Ensure variables added to a Gherkin 'Examples' table appropriately.
 7. Include feature level tags and scenario level tags e.g. @valid, @invalid.@feature-example,
-@smoke-test.@regression-test
+@smoke-test.@regression-test .
-8. provide feature and user story
+8. provide feature and user story .
 9. Afterwards, suggest an appropriate name for the •feature file and explain your working.
 10. Do not assume any output like error messages or variables not part of the requirements.